NAnoparticle DRUG LOAD & UNLOADING MEASUREMENT

 Accurate nanoparticle characterisation for nanomedicine development can be expensive, slow and inaccurate.
 Oxford HighQ has developed an instrument that allows rapid and consistent measurement of drug load across a nanoparticle population (both surface coating or internal drug loading) for targeted drug delivery through measurement of refractive index, providing a resolution of a few percent for particles from about 50 nm to 500 nm in size.

-Our nanoparticle analyser solves the problem of measuring drug loading and unloading using a bench top analytical instrument that is fast, easy to use and affordable to the general research community.
+Our nanoparticle analyser solves the problem of measuring nanoparticle size and drug load and unloading using a bench top analytical instrument that is fast, accurate, easy to use and affordable to the general research community.

 If you would like to receive updates including copies of our application and technical notes or are interested in having samples measured. please complete our contact request form.